LWR95/ImageToWebp/README.md

 A simple desktop utility to batch-convert images to the WebP format, with options for resizing and quality control.

-## Features (Version 2.0)
+## Features (Version 3.0)

+- **Live Preview**: See a real-time preview of your conversion settings on the "Preview" tab before processing any images.
+- **Theme Selection**: Choose from a variety of light and dark themes in the "Settings" tab to customize the application's appearance.
+- **Drag and Drop**: Easily select your source folder by dragging it directly onto the application window.
 - **Multi-Format Conversion**: Convert images to WebP, JPEG, or PNG.
 - **Custom Dimensions**: Set custom output width and height for the converted images.
 - **Adjustable Quality**: Control the quality setting for WebP and JPEG formats.
-- **Settings Persistence**: Your chosen dimensions, format, and quality are saved in a `config.json` file and loaded automatically on startup.
+- **Settings Persistence**: Your chosen dimensions, format, quality, and theme are saved in a `config.json` file and loaded automatically on startup.
 - **Batch Processing**: Convert all images in a selected folder at once.
 - **Intelligent Transparency**: Preserves transparency when converting to PNG and flattens it onto a white background for other formats.
 - **Standalone Executable**: Packaged as a single `.exe` file that runs on Windows without needing Python or any other dependencies.